getsentry/sentry-cocoa/CONTRIBUTING.md

 ## Tests

-The's tests depend on our test server.
+The tests depend on our test server.
 To run the automated tests, you first need to have the server running locally with

 ```sh
 make run-test-server